History of Paris: Civilian life

 Life in Paris was difficult during the war: gas, electricity, coal, bread, butter, flour, potatoes and sugar were strictly rationed.
 Consumer co-operatives sprang up and municipalities developed communal gardening spaces.

 Coal was critically short in the unusually cold winter of 1916-17.
 The outer neighborhoods of the city, particularly the 13th, 14th, 15th and 18th arrondissements, became centers of the defense industry, producing trucks, cannons, ambulances, and munitions.
-A large Renault factory at Boulogne-Billancourt made tanks, while a new factory in Javel mass-produced artillery shells; when the war ended, it became the first Citroën factory.
+A large Renault factory at Boulogne-Billancourt produced tanks, while a new factory in Javel mass-produced artillery shells; when the war ended, it became the first Citroën factory.
 The site is now Parc André Citroën.
 As factory workers were drafted and sent to the front, their places were taken by women as well as 183,000 colonials from Africa and Indo-China who were closely watched by the government.

 All classes supported the war effort in a burst of consensus known as the Union sacrée.
 Antiwar voices existed, but did not represent a strong base.
 While the government stressed efficiency and maximizing supplies for the army, the working class was largely committed to a traditional sense of consumer rights, whereby it was the duty of the government to provide the basic food, housing and fuel for the city.
 Hoarding and profiteering were evils that citizens should organize to combat.

-However, in 1917, women workers in clothing factories, department stores, banks, munition factories and other enterprises went on strike, winning a wage increase and a five-day week.
+In 1917, women workers in clothing factories, department stores, banks, munition factories and other enterprises went on strike, winning a wage increase and a five-day week.